aklivity/streampay-demo/README.md

 `transactions`, and `payment-requests`

 ### Build the service
-All components are launched from docker stack defined in `stack.yaml` however, streampay-service is reference to `image: "streampay-service:develop-SNAPSHOT"` which should be build locally.
-Please run the below command to build image.
+All components are launched from docker stack defined in `stack.yaml`, however, `stream` and `simulation` services which have reference to
+`image: "streampay-stream:develop-SNAPSHOT"` and `image: "streampay-simulation:develop-SNAPSHOT` should be built locally.
+Please run the below command to build the images.

 ```shell
 cd service
 ./mvnw clean install
 cd ..
 ```
-The above command will generate `streampay-service:develop-SNAPSHOT` image.
+The above command will generate `streampay-service:develop-SNAPSHOT` and `streampay-simulation:develop-SNAPSHOT` images.

 ### Build the data simulation